grafana/cortex-rules-action/README.md

-# Cortextool Github Action
+# Mimirtool Github Action

-This action is used to lint, prepare, verify, diff, and sync rules to a [Cortex](https://github.com/cortexproject/cortex) cluster.
+This action is used to lint, prepare, verify, diff, and sync rules to a [Grafana Mimir](https://github.com/grafana/mimir) cluster.

 ## Environment Variables